 - The USPTO Database

 - The EPO Database

 - WIPO for member states data

 Paid databases and tools

-Questel’s Patent search and analytics platform Orbit Intelligence allows users to access patent, design, and Non-Patent Literature data, all in one place.
+Questel’s Patent search and analytics platform, Orbit Intelligence, allows users to access patent, design, and Non-Patent Literature data all in one place.
 Some initial training may be required to conduct searches.
-The platform is easy to use and offers a variety of other features like custom graphs and guided use cases.
-Here are some highlighting features:
+The platform is easy to use and offers a variety of other features, like custom graphs and guided use cases.
+Here are some highlights:

 - 54 million patent families

 - Access to non-patent literature – 108 million scientific publications, including books, research papers, journals, and articles.

 Derwent Innovation by Clarivate is one of the early movers in the segment.
 It provides access to comprehensive patent data and patent data sources, including the Derwent World Patents Index, Derwent Global Patent Data, the Derwent Patent Citation Index, and the Derwent Chemical Patent Index.
 Further, this IAM blog outlines the availability of advanced filtering features such as forward and backward citations, legal status, and INPADOC patent family searches.